 Teaching faculty are required to provide an assessment of the performance of clinical trainees they supervise at the end of each rotation, or at least every three months for rotations longer than three months.
+Clinical trainees who are in an ACGME NST recognized program will have an initial competence assessment completed by their Program Director no later than three months from their start date.
 These assessments are completed in MedHub, Cleveland Clinic's institutional residency management system.

 If required by the ACGME, Milestone-based assessments must be utilized.
 Assessments in MedHub can be linked to both the Milestones and the six ACGME competency areas (Patient Care, Systems-Based Practice, Interpersonal & Communication Skills, Practice-Based Learning and Improvement, Medical Knowledge, and Professionalism).
 These assessments frequently incorporate numerical rating scales with behavioral anchors to assess progress.
-Teaching faculty are strongly
+Teaching faculty are strongly encouraged to include specific, narrative feedback on the assessment form, as these comments can be used formatively by clinical trainees and provide important data for the Clinical Competency Committee's (CCC) semi-annual review.
+Programs with Osteopathic Recognition will also incorporate the Osteopathic Principles into their assessments.